RiddhiBhowmick/fog-signals/README.md

 # Freezing of gait signals.An ml project for classification task.
-(Done in collaboration with the physics department of Karunya Institute of Technology and Sciences)
+(Done in collaboration with the physics department of Karunya Institute of Technology and Sciences Data collected from the lab.)